sashacsy/arca-docs/docs/about/contributing.md

 ## Simple method (for small edits)

 1. Navigate to the page you want to edit.
-2. Click the Edit button (pencil icon) in the top right corner of the page.
+2. Click the Edit button (:material-pencil: pencil icon) in the top right corner of the page.
     -   You will be taken to an editing screen in the Github repo, and will be required to log into Github if not already logged in.
 3. Make your edits, then click the Commit Changes button.
 4. Write a description of your changes